HLammers/cybo-drummer/README.md

 > The PRG (program) page does not save automatically, all other pages do.
 If there are unsaved changes to a program an asterisk will show behind the active program number.
 To save changes, go to the first program page (program: mapping), select the [program block](#program), press the SEL/OPT button and choose ‘save’.
 This will show a pop-up to ask for confirmation and another pop-up to ask if you want to replace the active program – select ‘yes’ to save changes to the active program or select ‘no’ to save the changes to a new program directly after the active program.

 > [!TIP]
-> To ducplicate the active program, make a change and save without replacing, this creates a new program directly after the active program.<br clear="right"/>
+> To duplicate the active program, make a change and save without replacing, this creates a new program directly after the active program.<br clear="right"/>

 <img src="/images/hardware_trigger.svg" align="right" width="300px" height="300px">